Creative Ways to Promote Any Event

 A meeting is only as good as the action it results in.
 Every meeting with an agenda should also have a desired outcome.
 As the organizer of the meeting you should continue to drive people towards that desired outcome and act like a “ringmaster” of the different opinions and cases presented at the table.
 Once consensus has been achieved this should be confirmed in an email so that everyone has written confirmation.
 You should also track your progress against these stated objectives until the task is complete.

-And, don’t forget to clean up!
+And, remember to clean up!
 From taking down any decorations to cleaning up leftover food, make sure you leave the venue as you found it.
-This keeps your venue options open for your next meeting (you don’t want to blacklist your company from anywhere).
+This keeps your venue options open for your next meeting (you do not want to blacklist your company from anywhere).

 Badge Holders in the Professional World